-The School Improvement Plan provides the goals and objectives that the school develops and follows throughout the school year.
-The Organizational Performance Self-Assessment Survey revealed that most of the school staff is generally satisfied with how stakeholders are involved with developing the school plan.
+The School Improvement Plan (SIP) provides the goals and objectives that the school develops and follows throughout the school year.
+The Organizational Performance Improvement Self-Assessment Survey revealed that most of the school staff is aware of how the SIP will affect them and their work.
+Some staff members also indicated that the work location does not ask for their input or ideas.